-Food prices are important factors in consumers' food choices, prompting the interest of policymakers and researchers in fiscal policies (via taxes or subsidies) that aim to influence the relative prices of foods and promote healthier food choices.
-Research on the effectiveness of fiscal policy on food choices and diets has been growing rapidly and findings have been mixed about the effectiveness of fiscal policy in dietary improvement.
-Recently, the 2015 Dietary Guidelines Advisory Committee concluded that "...Economic and pricing approaches, using incentives and disincentives should be explored to promote the purchase of healthier foods and beverages."
+Food prices are important factors in consumers' food choices, prompting the interest of fiscal policymakers and researchers who aim to influence the relative prices of foods and promote healthier food choices through taxes or subsidies.
+Research on how fiscal policies shape food choices and diets have grown rapidly.

-ERS has conducted several studies to examine the effects of fiscal policy, nutrition information, and socio-demographic factors on food choices and diets.
+ERS has conducted several studies examining the effects of fiscal policy, nutrition information, and socio-demographic factors on food choices and diets.
 Recent research examined improvement in diets from price intervention and the use of shelf-tag nutrition labeling, based on a case study of ready-to-eat breakfast cereals.
 Key findings include:

-- The demand for breakfast cereals is own-price inelastic (that is, the percentage change in quantity is smaller than the percentage change in price).
-Thus, fiscal policy is expected to have a limited effect on dietary improvement.
+- The demand for ready-to-eat breakfast cereals is “own-price inelastic.”
+In other words, the percentage change in the purchased quantity of breakfast cereal is smaller than the percentage change of the price of the cereal.
+So fiscal policy is expected to have a limited effect on dietary improvement regarding breakfast cereals.

-- ERS researchers examined the introduction of the Guiding Star Program (GSP, a shelf-tag nutrition information program) on purchases of breakfast cereals at supermarkets.
+- ERS researchers examined the launch of the Guiding Star Program (GSP)—a shelf-tag nutrition information program—on purchases of breakfast cereals at supermarkets.
 The program was found to significantly increase the demand for cereals that GSP considers more nutritious at the expense of cereals considered less nutritious.
 See: Rahkovsky, I., B.H.
 Lin, C.T.J.
 Lin, and J.Y.
 Lee.
 2013.
 "Effects of the Guiding Stars Program on Purchases of Ready-to-Eat Cereals with Different Nutritional Attributes," Food Policy, 43(December):100-7.

 Socioeconomic Factors and Diet Quality

-ERS researchers have also produced a growing body of work that examines the ways in which economic and demographic factors are associated with various aspects of diet quality.
+ERS researchers contribute to a growing body of work that examines how economic and demographic factors are associated with various aspects of diet quality.

 Key findings are:

-- Where households acquire their food also correlates with nutritional quality, with acquisitions from grocery stores (food at home) being the most nutritious compared with food away from home, and small grocery stores and convenience stores.
+- Where households acquire their food also correlates with nutritional quality.
+Acquisitions from large grocery stores are the most nutritious compared with food acquisitions from small grocery stores and convenience stores, as well as food prepared away from home (e.g., food consumed at restaurants, fast food, carry out, or vending machine snacks).
 See: Nutritional Quality of Foods Acquired by Americans: Findings From USDA’s National Household Food Acquisition and Purchase Survey

-- Improving the nutritional quality of diets does not necessarily require spending more money.
-Reallocating food budgets by spending more on fruits and vegetables and spending less on foods that are high in solid fats, added sugars, and sodium, would lead to a significant improvement in diet quality.
+- Improving diets’ nutritional quality does not necessarily require spending more money.
+Reallocating food budgets by spending more on fruits and vegetables and spending less on foods high in solid fats, added sugars, and sodium would lead to a significant improvement in diet quality.
 See: Following Dietary Guidance Need Not Cost More But Many Americans Would Need To Re-allocate Their Food Budgets.

-- Food away from home plays an increasing role in American’s diets, usually with negative effects on diet quality.
+- Food away from home plays an increasing role in U.S. consumers’ diets, often negatively affecting diet quality.
 See the Food Away From Home topic.

-- Changes in macroeconomic conditions also correlate with changes in diet quality.
-In response to the 2007–09 Great Recession, U.S. households cut their spending on meals and snacks away from home, which correlated with improved diet quality during the same time frame.
+- Changes in macroeconomic conditions are connected with diet quality changes.
+In response to the 2007–09 Great Recession, U.S. households cut their spending on meals and snacks away from home, which corresponded to improved diet quality during the same time frame.
 See: Changes in Eating Patterns and Diet Quality Among Working-Age Adults, 2005-2010

 Do diets in the U.S. meet the Dietary Guidelines for Americans' recommendations?

-The Federal Government publishes the Dietary Guidelines for Americans (Guidelines) to help Americans adopt eating patterns that promote health and reduce the risks of major chronic diseases.
-First published in 1980 and updated every 5 years, the Guidelines uses up-to-date scientific and medical information about individual nutrients and food components to develop eating recommendations for Americans age 2 and older.
+In partnership with the USDA, the U.S. Department of Health and Human Services publishes the Dietary Guidelines for Americans (Guidelines).
+These Guidelines can help people living in the U.S. adopt healthy eating patterns that promote health and reduce the risks of major chronic diseases.
+First published in 1980 and updated every 5 years, the Guidelines use the latest scientific and medical information about individual nutrients and food components to recommend healthy dietary practices from infancy through older age.

-ERS has developed the Food Availability (Per Capita) Data System (FADS) which includes three distinct but related data series on food and nutrient availability for consumption.
-The data serve as proxies for actual consumption at the national level.
-By comparing FADS data with the dietary recommendations in the Guidelines, ERS researchers have studied how closely Americans are following recommendations in the Guidelines.
+ERS developed the Food Availability (Per Capita) Data System (FADS), which includes three distinct but related data series on food and nutrient availability.
+By comparing FADS data with dietary recommendations in the Guidelines, ERS researchers study how closely Americans are following the Guidelines dietary recommendations.

-A 2017 ERS report found that the average American diet is below the dietary recommendations for fruit, vegetables, and dairy and above the recommendations for grains, protein foods, added fats and oils, and added sugars and sweeteners on the basis of a 2,000-calorie-per-day diet.
+A 2017 ERS report found the average U.S. diet is below the dietary recommendations for fruit, vegetables, and dairy and above the recommendations for grains, protein foods, added fats and oils, and added sugars and sweeteners.
 See:U.S. Trends in Food Availability and a Dietary Assessment of Loss-Adjusted Food Availability, 1970-2014

-Two earlier ERS reports have also compared the food availability data with the dietary recommendations:
+Additionally, two earlier ERS reports compared the food availability data with the Guidelines dietary recommendations: